wikimedia/mediawiki-services-servicelib-golang/logger/README.md

 # logger

-A very simple golang logging library.
+A very simple golang logging library for k8s deployed microservices at the Wikimedia Foundation.

 ## Features